elslammo/GettingAndCleaningData/CodeBook.md

 **1. Read the 6 relevant data files from the original data set into 6 different data frames.**

 test/subject_test.txt       >  testSubjects
 test/X_test.txt             >  testFeatures
 test/y_test.txt             >  testLabels
 train/subject_train.txt     >  trainSubjects
 train/X_train.txt           >  trainFeatures
 train/y_train.txt           >  trainLabels

 **2. Combine the test and training sets** into 3 data frames which include all observations.
 The same order is maintained in all sets, so observations can be correctly associated across all data frames.
-    allSubjects
+    testSubjects + trainSubjects = allSubjects
-    allFeatures
+    testFeatures + trainFeatures = allFeatures
-    allLabels
+    testLabels + trainLabels = allLabels

-**3. Create a feature subset which contains ONLY the standard deviation and mean value measurements.** This dataframe is called **subsetFeatures**.
+**3. Create a feature subset which contains ONLY the standard deviation and mean value measurements.**
+This dataframe is called **subsetFeatures**.

 First reads the feature names from the **features.txt** into a data frame.
 Then uses the grepl() function, to create a boolean vector which indicates the column names that include either **-std()** or **-mean()** in the feature name.

 The boolean vector is used to extract the appropriate columns from the **allFeatures** data frame, as well as the original data column names from the **featureNames** data frame.

 **4. Clean up the feature names to be more human readable.**

 Includes a **cleanColName** function that receives a column name from the original data and returns a cleaner tidy data version as described in the **Features** section above.

 A for loop runs through each element of the **featureNames** vector, passes it to the **cleanColName** function, and populates a **cleanNames** vector with the returned value, maintaining order.

 The old data set feature names are replaced in the **subsetFeatures** data frame with the values of the **cleanNames** vector, using the **colnames()** function.

 **5. Add human-readable activity names to each observation.**

 The current **allLabels** data contains the activity NUMBER for each observation, but we want to change this to be the activity NAME and add it as a new column in our subset data frame.
 The 6 activity names are read into a table from the **activity_labels.txt** file and the actual label names are converted into an **activityNameVector** vector of length six, where the order of the vector matches the activity number in the **allLabels** data.

 A for loop runs through each element of the **allLabels** number values, and a new **labelNameVector** is populated using the **activityNameVector** key that matches the number.

 Using the **cbind()** function, the **subsetFeatures** and **activityNameVector** values are combined into a new final data frame called **subsetData**.
 The column name for activity names is set to "ActivityName".

 **6. Add subject numbers to the subset data frame.**

 The **allSubjects** number column is added to the **subsetData** data frame as the first column, and the column name is set to "Subject".

 At this point all the separate data from the multiple original data files has been combined into one tidy data set, with column names that are more human-readable than before.

 **7. Create a second tidy data set that contains the average of all feature measurements, grouped by subject AND activity.**

-    Finally, using the **plyr** library, the following code is run to find the average of all numeric columns, grouped by subject and activity.
+Finally, using the **plyr** library, the following code is run to find the average of all numeric columns, grouped by subject and activity:

 *averages <- ddply(subsetData, c("Subject", "ActivityName"), numcolwise(mean))*